AZHB/AZHB.github.io/projects/2DGolf.md

 <h4> Launchers </h4>

 In Godot, a wide range of a nodes properties can be animated.
-I have used this feature to create a custom 'flipper' node that launches the player's ball.
-By exposing variables in the editor, the movement of the flipper node can be heavily customised during the level design process.
-The code block below shows how the custom animation is created using variables set on a per-instance basis in the editor.
-Note that each flipper node in a level gets its own animation resource copy using the duplicate() method - resources are shared between nodes in Godot by default, which is not the desired behaviour here as it would force all flippers to behave identically.
+I have used this feature to create a custom 'launcher' node that launches the player's ball.
+By exposing variables in the editor, the movement of the launcher node can be heavily customised during the level design process.
+The code block below shows how the custom 'flip' animation is created using variables set on a per-instance basis in the editor.
+Note that each launcher node in a level gets its own animation resource copy using the duplicate() method - resources are shared between nodes in Godot by default, which is not the desired behaviour here as it would force all launchers to behave identically.

 ```gdscript
 	#Set user-defined editor properties for flip animation